 A classically trained pianist, Stephanie began playing piano at the age of five.
 During the time between her beginning years and high school, her piano teacher exposed her to early jazz, and the syncopation and swinging rhythm piqued her interest.
 While in college, it became clear to Stephanie that she wanted to pursue stride and classic jazz styles professionally.
+Graduating from college with a Bachelor of Arts in Music, she was inducted into the Phi Beta Kappa academic honor society at the University of Chicago.

 With a swinging approach inspired by second-generation stride pianists such as Dick Hyman, Ralph Sutton, and Dick Wellstood (as well as the original Harlem ticklers, James P. Johnson, Willie "The Lion" Smith, and Fats Waller), and one that includes boogie woogie and blues from the late '20s, Stephanie was the 2012 recipient of the prestigious Kobe-Breda Jazz Friendship Award, and has performed in many parts of the United States and Europe in a variety of venues, including the Teatro Dal Verme in Milan, Italy, the KIG Dixieland Festival in Dresden, Germany, the Arbors Records Invitational Jazz Party, the Rochester International Jazz Festival, the Gilmore Keyboard Festival, and the Sacramento Music Festival.
-In 2008, 2010, and again in 2014, she was invited to perform at the international Stride and Swing Summit in Boswil, Switzerland.
-In 2014, she played for the Prince of Wales and the Duchess of Cornwall at the Edinburgh Jazz & Blues Festival.
+In 2008, 2010, and 2014, she was invited to perform at the international Stride & Swing Piano Summit in Boswil, Switzerland.